pdav5883/bowl-pickem/README.md

 This repo contains the client side code and python lambda code for a College Football bowl picking web application.
 Currently the site is set up as a static site hosted in AWS S3, with a set of JSON data files containing picks and results.
 Whenever new picks are made a lambda call updates and republishes the data file.
 This eventually should turn into an actual database.

 ## TODO
-- Functional
-	- General error handling with message sent from backend
-	- Error cases
-		- Check name submitted is not reused
-		- Check picks were submitted with GID matching sel
-		- Validate number of picks in each category on backend
 - Cosmetic
 	- BLR about
 	- After submit scroll to top